 Track the impact of your competitive response strategies:

-• Changes in your mention frequency and share of voice
+• Changes in your Mention Rate and Share of Voice

 • Improvements in citation quality and context